Find your care

 - Active people, who benefit from changes in basal rates or suspending the pump when exercising

-- People who have frequent low blood sugars
+- People who have frequent low blood glucose

 - Anyone who has delays in absorption of food from the stomach (gastroparesis)